Products & inventory

 Picking progress is reported in real time.
 When picking finishes, the order reaches

-items_pick_complete and is ready for handoff to delivery.picked_items array describing what the picker actually put in the bag, including the picked sku, quantity, requested_quantity, weight, price_cents, and any scanned barcode data.
+items_pick_complete and is ready for handoff to delivery.pickedItems array describing what the picker actually put in the bag, including the picked sku, quantity, requestedQuantity, weight, priceCents, and any scanned barcode data.
 For the full field reference and worked examples — straight picks, weighted items, substitutions, and multi-scan items — see the Pick and Pack background page.

 You can track the